christiansievers/memorial.sh/how_to_make_run_as_system_service.md

 # Make the script run as a system service

-To make sure that the script runs continuously, and restarts automatically after a power failure or system crash, we'll use `systemd` to it run as a system service.
+To make sure that the script runs continuously, and restarts automatically after a power failure, we'll use `systemd` to it run as a system service.
 First, we're going to define the service that calls the memorial.sh script.
 The service definition must be in the `/lib/systemd/system` folder:

 ```
 cd /lib/systemd/system/
 sudo nano memorial.service
 ```

-Our service is going to be called `memorial.service` (copy and paste into the nano editor):
+Our service is going to be called `memorial.service` (how fitting, I know) (copy and paste into the nano editor):
 ```
 [Unit]
 Description=making sure memorial.sh is constantly running